4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 Plotting eliminates all these questions and more, because planning will let you see the book as a whole, recognize problems early, and make adjustements before you have fifty thousand words already down on paper.

-Let’s take a look at four key reasons you should plot your novel, and how these can help you speed up your writing.
+Let's take a look at four key reasons you should plot your novel, and how these can help you speed up your writing while meeting your ultimate goal: writing a draft of a story that works.

 4 Key Reasons Planning a Novel Will Benefit Your Writing Process